-Please note that from June EEGC 2021 the European Exam in General Cardiology (EEGC) has been rebranded to European Exam in Core Cardiology (EECC).
+The European Exam in General Cardiology (EEGC) was rebranded to European Exam in Core Cardiology (EECC) in June 2021.

-Candidates please note that from 2022 the re-sit fee will be increased in line with the standard exam fee.
+Candidates please note that from 2022 the re-sit fee has been increased in line with the standard exam fee.
 We are no longer able to hold this fee down and are therefore giving considerable notice of this fee increase.

-Dates for EEGC exams have now been scheduled and agreed by ESC and the National Societies for the next 5 years.
+Dates for EECC exams have been scheduled and agreed by ESC and the National Societies for the next 4 years.
+The dates are:

 Tuesday 14 June 2022